stolenhen/AppleMedia/README.md

 ## Description

 ### About the App:
-- built with SwiftUI and Combine
+- built with SwiftUI, Combine and asynchronous (async) functions
-- based on MVVM design pattern
+- based on MVVM
-- using splendid Apple iTunes API
+- using Apple iTunes API
-- saving all user personal data to UserDefaults
+- UserDefaults for storing

 ### Users can:
 - save a movie in "WantToWatch" collection to watch it later